 Church Point is a vital part of life for the communities of Scotland Island and the Western Foreshores.
 Its ambiance, amenity and facilities are of major practical and social significance to offshore residents.
 It is also a space shared with many other users, both visitors and local residents.

 ‘The Point’, as it is known by locals, is an active transport and social hub: ferries carry offshore residents to and from their homes, the Commuter Wharf provides mooring for the many commuter ‘tinnies’, locals and visitors gather for coffee and meals at the Waterfront Cafe, and residents pick up their mail and buy supplies.

 Parking at Church Point has been a challenging issue for many years, and its environmental, social and economic aspects have been much debated.
-In 2009, Pittwater Council adopted a Plan of Management for the precinct, and in December 2013 voted to extend out the road and pedestrian walkway along McCarrs Creek Road, opposite the commuter boat wharf, and to build a 120-space carpark under the cliffside with other works to improve the amenities at the site.
+In 2009, the former Pittwater Council adopted a Plan of Management for the precinct, and in December 2013 voted to extend out the road and pedestrian walkway along McCarrs Creek Road, opposite the commuter boat wharf, and to build a 120-space carpark under the cliffside with other works to improve the amenities at the site.

 In this section you can read a short history of the site, review the timeline of events, and access important documents relating to the site.

 Links to some recent relevant documents

 - [wpfilebase tag=fileurl id=71 linktext=’Church Point Survey 2012 Short Summary’ /]